 Before starting to work on your upcoming Android apps, you will need to understand the following NDK components:

-• Native shared libraries: The files will have an .so extension, while the NDK builds them using your C or C++ source code;
+Native shared libraries: The files will have a .so extension, while the NDK builds them using your C or C++ source code;

-• Native static libraries: The files will have an .a extension, and are available to integrate into other libraries;
+Native static libraries: The files have an .a extension and can be integrated into other libraries.

-• Application Binary Interface: The ABI defines how your application’s machine code will interact with your system at runtime.
-Android NDK offers ABI compatibility for 32-bit ARM, AArch64, x86, and x86-64 architecture systems.
+Application Binary Interface: The ABI defines how your application’s machine code will interact with your system at runtime.
+Android NDK supports ABI compatibility for 32-bit ARM, AArch64, x86, and x86-64 architectures.

 Kotlin

 Kotlin is an open-source, statically typed, general-purpose programming language for JVM (Java Virtual Machine) and Android development.
-It supports interoperability, a more intuitive syntax, and it also offers additional cross-platform functionality.
+It supports interoperability, a more intuitive syntax, and additional cross-platform functionality.

-Kotlin was created in 2010 by the team working at JetBrains and has been made open-source ever since 2012.
+Kotlin was created in 2010 by the team working at JetBrains and has been open-sourced since 2012.
 As of today, there have been at least 300 contributors to the Kotlin project on GitHub.

 In a nutshell, Kotlin can be described as a refined version of Java.
 For example, defining Java variables requires much less code in Kotlin than it does in Java.
 Functions are defined using the fun keyword, while newline semicolons are now optional in Kotlin.